3 Key Emphases of Focus for

 $415/month (x 25 months) or $10k for Canadian churches (note: unfortunately, grant restrictions limit the Lilly Endowment funds that can be applied outside of the United States)

-Better Together is committed to making the Community of Churches accessible to any congregation desiring to participate and is working to raise scholarship funds to supplement or cover any costs that would otherwise prohibit a congregation from getting involved.
-Please let us know if your congregation needs financial assistance in order to participate.
+Better Together is committed to assisting any congregation participating and thus is working to raise scholarship funds to supplement or cover any costs that would otherwise prohibit a congregation from participating.

 If you are interested in giving to support the Community of Churches, you can learn more here.